agateblue/screen-sizer/README.md

 ### Create a settings.py file

-Copy the example settings and edit it with your preferences (you should be able to use given settings out of the box):
+Copy the example settings and edit it with your preferences (given settings should work out of the box):

     cp settings.py.inc settings.py
     nano settings.py

-After that, you should be able to run
+After that, you should be able to run the dev server and access Screen Sizer locally :

+    python screensizer.py
+    # Open http://localhost:5000 (by default) in your web browser

+If you only want a local instance of Screen Sizer, you can stop here.
+For easier launching, you could create a bash script with the following commands :

+    # screesizer.sh

+    workon screen-sizer
+    cd /path/to/your/screen/sizer/install
+    python screensizer.py

+And run it with :

+    bash screensizer.sh

+## Production instance

+You may want to have a screen Sizer instance publicly accessible over the internet.
+It's possible !

+Assuming you followed the

 # Translations